-2.5.2 Oxfordshire Preliminary Flood Risk Assessment (PRFA)
+2.5.2 Oxfordshire Preliminary Flood Risk Assessment (PFRA)

-The Oxfordshire PFRA was published by Oxfordshire County Council in 2011, and gives an overview of local flood risk in the county.
-The PRFA investigated past flooding incidents which affected properties, infrastructure and services, and assessed the consequences of future flooding, considering climate change and future development.
+The Oxfordshire PFRA was published by Oxfordshire County Council in 201112, and gives an overview of local flood risk in the county.
+The PFRA investigated past flooding incidents which affected properties, infrastructure and services, and assessed the consequences of future flooding, considering climate change and future development.

-The greatest flood risk in the county was concentrated around Oxford city and the towns of Banbury Whitney and Abingdon, which lie outside the South Oxfordshire district.
+The greatest flood risk in the county was concentrated around Oxford city and the towns of Banbury, Witney and Abingdon, which lie outside the South Oxfordshire district.
 The PFRA did not identify any Flood Risk Areas in Oxfordshire of national flood risk significance (with a total of more than 30,000 people affected by flooding) however the evidence collected was used to inform the Local Flood Risk Management Strategy.

-In accordance with the 6-year planning cycle required by the Flood Risk Regulations, the Oxfordshire PFRA is being updated.
-The Environment Agency will publish updated PFRAs for England by 22 December 2017.
+In accordance with the 6-year planning cycle required by the Flood Risk Regulations, the Oxfordshire PFRA has been reviewed.
+The PFRA addendum published in 2017 concluded there was no change from the risk assessment from 2011.